-Aside from the usual discussion, this will ensure that your preceptor will be confirm your H&P, walk you through the clinical thought process, help with time management, and provide therapy for july intern stress.
+Aside from the usual discussion, this will ensure that your preceptor will be confirming your H&P, walking you through the clinical thought process, and assisting on the logistics of the discharge process

-“I am seeing a brand new transfer to our practice, the patient reports a complicated medical history and she is presenting with several concerning symptoms including chest pain.
-I will do my best to put everything together as she was unable to secure records from her last doctor”
+“I am seeing a brand new patient to our practice, the patient reports a long medical history and she is presenting with several concerning symptoms including chest pain and dyspnea.
+I will do my best to put everything together as she was not able to bring records from her doctor”

-This get your preceptors to sit up straight and prepare to assist with a complex and potential ill individual
+This get your preceptors to sit up straight and prepare to hear and quickly assist with a complex and potential ill individual

 “I have a busy afternoon with 5 patients scheduled including a complicated hospital discharge, I am going to be more rushed than usual.
 Here’s my first patient, she is just here to follow up a change we made to her antihypertensive regimen 2 months ago.”

-This helps your preceptors to know how to dial down their teaching and help with patient flow.
+This helps your preceptors to know to focus their teaching, and help with time management